Khushi-1703/TodoList-WebApp/README.md

 # 📝 SlayList — Todo List App

 A clean and responsive Todo List web app built to help you stay organized, productive, and on top of your daily tasks.
-TaskFlow lets users add, manage, complete, and delete tasks with a smooth and modern user experience.
+SlayList lets users add, manage, complete, and delete tasks with a smooth and modern user experience.

 ---